Federated Learning with Buffered Asynchronous Aggregation: Additional Experiments

 \subsubsection{Empirical Evaluation}

 In Table \ref{tab:lrn}, we compare \lrn{} against two other weighting schemes: {\em Example Weight } where the weight is the number of training examples for each client, and {\em Uniform Weight} where all clients have weight of 1.
 We see that \lrn{} performs competitively on CelebA.
 For CelebA, all weighting schemes, Uniform, Example, and \lrn{} perform similarly.
-This is because all clients in CelebA have one batch of data and number of examples per client is fairly centered around the mean, as it is illustrated in Figure \ref{fig:celeba_stats}.
+This is because all clients in CelebA have one batch of data and number of examples per client is fairly centered around the mean.
 On the other hand, \lrn{} significantly outperforms Example Weight and Uniform Weight on Sent140. \lrn{} is beneficial when there is a high degree of data imbalance across clients, as in Sent140.
-Sent140 is more representative of real world FL applications where there is a long tail in the number of examples and number of batches per client, as it is illustrated in Figure \ref{fig:sent140_stats}.
+Sent140 is more representative of real world FL applications where there is a long tail in the number of examples and number of batches per client.